Digital-Tech-KKHS/game-design-sylvie/documents/Sprints and tests/tests & trials/Testing and trialling 3.md

 >
 ## Briefly describe the changes you have made based on this trial
 > - I changed my physics engine from pymunk physics engine to python arcade simple physics engine.
+> - I decided that because my game was not collision based it probably did not need such a complicated physics engine.

 ## Test 1:
 # Getting user input